-In the morning we set off from Nayapul, following the Bhurungdi River upstream to the foot of a climb consisting of 3700, near vertical steps to Ulleri where we planned to spend the first evening of our tea house trekking experience.
+In the morning we set off from Nayapul.
+We followed the Bhurungdi River upstream to the foot of a climb consisting of 3,700 near-vertical steps to Ulleri where we planned to spend the first evening of our tea house trekking experience.
 With our heavy packs, it was undoubtedly leg day.
 Fortunately, we arrived at the Prastuti Guest House before the heavens opened.
 After a meal enjoyed by the wood burner we retired to our rooms where I was joined by an unexpected guest, the dreaded huntsman spider.
-Fortunately, the hairy creature left me in peace during my slumber however, I did wake up once in the night and in the periphery of the glow of my head torch I spotted that he had moved closer to my bed on the adjacent wall.
+The hairy creature left me in peace during my slumber however, I did wake up once in the night and in the periphery of the glow of my head torch I spotted that he had moved closer to my bed on the adjacent wall.
 Pretending I didn’t see, I somehow managed to fall back to sleep.
 In the morning he had thankfully retreated back into the far corner of the room.
 Surviving the eight legged encounter and waking spider bite free, I pulled myself out of bed and packed my rucksack for the day ahead.

 That afternoon Biscuit, Eliza and I went to hike to a nearby view point whilst Michael continued on up to Poon Hill for sunset.
 Unfortunately, neither of us were treated to a fantastic view due to the low cloud cover.
 I couldn’t stop thinking to myself that, maybe I could do some more trekking in Nepal before I continue on my cycle tour.
 It made complete sense, trekking in Nepal had been high up on my ‘Must Do!‘ list for an age, I had no official set plan and once Biscuit returned home and Eliza headed to New Zealand I would be a solo adventurer.

-I immediately broke the news to Michael, who was delighted, he then generously donated his hat, yak wool mitts, gaiters and crampons.
-He also shared his detailed itinerary and I learned that he managed to conjure up a trekking team through a website for solo trekkers, trekkingpartners.com, he had basically given me all the tools I needed to do it, I was extremely grateful and felt that familiarity, that this was another opportunity that I had to take.
+I immediately broke the news to Michael who was delighted, he then generously donated his hat, yak wool mitts, gaiters and crampons.
+He also shared his detailed itinerary and I learned that he managed to conjure up a trekking team through a website for solo trekkers, trekkingpartners.com.
+He had basically given me all the tools I needed to do it, I was extremely grateful and felt that familiarity, that this was another opportunity that I simply had to take.
 We sadly said our goodbyes but were excited for each other, Michael was to finish his trek and then heading to Mynamar whilst I was soon to step foot into my own Nepali trekking adventure.

-We woke the next morning to travel to Chitwan in a hope of spotting rhinos and perhaps an elusive Bengal Tiger.
+We woke the next morning to travel to Chitwan in a hope of spotting rhinos and perhaps an elusive Bengal tiger.
 Arriving shortly after lunch we wandered down to the East Rapti River to enjoy a beer and a bowl of complementary popcorn in the sun.
-We spotted gharials and marsh mugger crocodiles then a man started shouting to us, initially assuming a local trying to offer us something he was ignored, then as he guestured towards the national park, we followed his line of sight, a rhino was crossing the river, I was amazed and immediately asked the man, who was in fact a trekking guide, if I could borrow his binoculars.
+We spotted gharials and marsh mugger crocodiles and then a man started shouting to us, initially assuming a local trying to offer us something he was ignored, then as he gestured towards the National Park, we followed his line of sight, a rhino was crossing the river.
+I was amazed and immediately asked the man, who was in fact a trekking guide, if I could borrow his binoculars.
 For a large hunk of a beast she was beautiful, I could have watched her all day but before we new it she had clambered off into the jungle.

-The next day we followed our guides trek through the Jungle, sneaking through the thick jungle as quietly as possible, though unfortunately my hiking boots were in need of a wax and would squeak at every footstep.
-At a distance we spotted two rhinos grazing in the thick scrubland but could only just make out the subtle twitching of their ears between the bushes.
-We also saw peacocks, makacks, spotted deer, a mountain crab, various types of bird and plenty of poop and prints but unfortunately no sighting of a wild Indian elephant or Bengal Tiger.
+The next day we followed our guided trek through the Jungle, sneaking through the thick jungle as quietly as possible.
+Though unfortunately my hiking boots were in need of a wax and would squeak at every footstep.
+At a distance we spotted two rhinos grazing in the thick scrub land but could only just make out the subtle twitching of their ears between the bushes.
+We also saw peacocks, makacks, spotted deer, a mountain crab, various types of bird and plenty of poop and prints but unfortunately no sighting of a wild Indian elephant or Bengal tiger.
 We returned to the town along the East Rapti River by a traditional dugout canoe.

-In the morning I endured the seven hour bus journey back to Pokhara, leaving my bicycle and cycle touring kit in Kathmandu with Eliza’s aunty.
-Michael had finished his trek and was leaving Pokhara the next day so we agrees to meet and spent the evening eating “the best Nepali thali in Pokhara” and toasted to our future adventures.
+In the morning I endured the seven hour bus journey back to Pokhara, leaving my bicycle and cycle touring kit in Kathmandu with Eliza’s aunt.
+Michael had finished his trek and was leaving Pokhara the next day so we agreed to meet and spend the evening eating “the best Nepali thali in Pokhara” and toast to our future adventures.
 I cannot express how much I appreciated Michael’s persuasion, not that it took much, towards my decision to be spontaneous, change my plan and the entire dynamic of my travels.
-I was on a cycle tour but it never occured to me that I didn’t have to cycle the entire time.
-I have loved every aspect of my bicycle adventure thus far and having spent almost five months cycling through central and southern Asia I was deeply connected to my bicycle, we created fantastic memories.
+I was on a cycle tour but it never occurred to me that I didn’t have to cycle the entire time.
+I have loved every aspect of my bicycle adventure thus far and having spent almost five months cycling through central and southern Asia I was deeply connected to my bicycle, we had created fantastic memories.
 Victouria was now my only travel companion and my home but I felt liberated to be free from the cycle touring constraints.